-From ideation to exit and everything in between, entrepreneurs of all types can succeed in Tennessee.
 We offer support tailored to the unique needs of entrepreneurs with high-growth-potential startups.
-Whether you’re a serial entrepreneur, a researcher commercializing IP or a student building your first venture, Launch Tennessee and our statewide Entrepreneur Centers can help you reach your next milestone.
+Whether you’re a serial entrepreneur, a researcher commercializing IP, or a student building your first venture, Launch Tennessee and our statewide Entrepreneur Centers can help you reach your next milestone.

 Translating research from institutions and universities into the marketplace is key to a strong startup ecosystem.
 We offer a portfolio of resources for entrepreneurial researchers to accelerate their commercialization efforts.

-The Mentor Networks support entrepreneurs in life science and energy, industry verticals core to Tennessee’s economy, by pairing them with subject-matter experts and offering customized stage-gate curriculum.
+The Mentor Networks support entrepreneurs in life sciences and energy, industry verticals core to Tennessee’s economy, by pairing them with subject-matter experts and offering customized stage-gate curriculum.